eras/webcamviewer/README.md

 Compiling
 ---------

-You need OCaml 4.01.0 and the following OCaml libraries:
+You need OCaml 4.01.0 and the following OCaml libraries, all easily acquired with opam:

 * batteries
 * cairo2
 * curl
 * lablgtk2
 * pcre
+* toml

 In addition you need libturbojpeg development headers (and library) installed.
 Tested with Debian Unstable's libturbojpeg1-dev 1.3.0..